symfony/symfony-docs/mailer.rst

 Signing and Encrypting Messages
 -------------------------------

-It's possible to sign and/or encrypt email messages to increase their integrity/security.
+It is possible to sign and/or encrypt email messages to increase their integrity/security.
 Both options can be combined to encrypt a signed message and/or to sign an encrypted message.